 Some of the health issues that are important for men include:

 Heart disease affects over 6.5% of all men and 30% of men over the age of 75.
 In the United States, 1 in 4 male deaths are caused by heart disease.
 To lower your risk of heart disease, be sure to maintain a healthy diet, exercise regularly and limit your consumption of alcohol.
 In order to identify your risk of heart disease early, you should have regular heart checkups.
 Heart health checkups can be booked with our doctors at Southgate Medical.
+To read more about the common Coronary Heart Disease click here.

 Around two out of three Australians will be diagnosed with skin cancer by the age of 70, with non-melanoma skin cancer twice as likely in men.
 The earlier skin cancer is diagnosed, the better your chance of avoiding surgery, disfigurement or death.
 Skin cancer checks and full body mole mapping can be booked at our dedicated skin cancer clinic.